tmartinx/openstack-guides/Juno/Ultimate OpenStack Juno Guide - ML2 Flat & VLAN Networks - IPv6-Only.md

 Now both your LAN and your Cloud, have IPv6!
 Have fun!

-NOTE: You'll might want to disable IPv6 Privace Extensions.
+*NOTE: You'll might want to disable IPv6 Privace Extensions.*

 ## 1.5.
 NAT rule (Legacy)

+You'll probably need to enable at least, one NAT rule on this environment, so your IPv4 subnet can reach the Internet.

+Just run this (better to put it on /etc/rc.local or within /etc/network/interfaces):

     iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE